-Adult cats spend about 50 percent of their waking hours grooming themselves.
-While friendly cats and litter mates often groom each other, felines may also groom their humans by licking their skin or hair.
+Adult cats spend about half their waking hours grooming themselves.
+While friendly cats and littermates often groom each other, felines may also groom their humans by licking their skin or hair.
 Sometimes they may even nibble or suckle clothing and drool profusely.

-Such behavior is generally a way for cats to show affection.
-Just as mother cats lick their young, grooming communicates a cat’s fondness for a person, as well as a sense of belonging.
+Your cat may give you an occasional lick just to show affection.
+Just as mother cats lick their young, grooming communicates a cat's fondness for a person, as well as a sense of belonging and a social bond.

-Of course, if your feline friend licks your hair after a shower or your hands after you've applied lotion, it could simply be that your shampoo or lotion has an enticing scent or taste.
+Of course, if your cat grooms your hair after a shower or your hands after you've applied lotion, it could simply be that your shampoo or lotion has an enticing scent or taste.

-If your cat is suckling or licking excessively, it may have been orphaned or weaned too early.
+If there's excessive licking, your cat may have been orphaned or weaned too early.
 Some experts believe that kittens taken from their mother too early show infantile behaviors like this as adults.

 However, licking, nibbling and suckling can also be a response to stress, anxiety or illness, or it may simply be a comforting behavior for the feline.

 In rare cases, these actions can develop into a compulsive disorder.
 According to the American Society for the Prevention of Cruelty to Animals, a behavior is typically considered compulsive if a cat has trouble stopping, even when you try to distract him with another activity.